 - Click or tap the Record button to start recording the waveforms.
-Then the record icon turns into from . - The data besides the record progress bar indicate the current frame/total frames.
+Then the record icon turns into from . - The data at the right side of the record progress bar indicate the current frame/ total frames.
 During recording, the current recording information is displayed on the screen in real time with the current frames constantly changing. - After the recording is completed, turns into and recording stops automatically. - During recording, you can also click or tap to suspend the recording manually.